MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/bulk-delete-exported-records.md

 ---
-title: "Sample: Bulk delete exported rows (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Sample: Bulk delete exported records (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
-description: "This sample shows how to perform a bulk deletion of rows" # 115-145 characters including spaces.
+description: "This sample shows how to perform a bulk deletion of records" # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 10/31/2018 ms.reviewer: "pehecke"